 Aquatic invertebrates

-The mean family richness of aquatic invertebrates is 22 for Lake Goollelal (Figure 7).
+The mean spring family richness of aquatic invertebrates is 22 for Lake Goollelal (Figure 7).
 Since 2008, family richness has mostly been stable and above the long term average.
-There are stable populations of Amphisopidae, Calanoida, Ceinidae, Chironominae, Corixidae, Cyprididae and Amphisopidae at the lake.
-Other taxa are not currently recorded in the lake include Ceratopogonidae, Chydoridae, Oligochaeta and Pionidae.
-The absence of the Chydoridae (Cladocera) is notable given the abundance in early monitoring years.
+There are stable populations of Amphisopidae, Calanoida, Ceinidae, Chironominae, Corixidae, and Cyprididae at the lake.
+The current absence of the Chydoridae (Cladocera) is notable given the abundance in early monitoring years.
+Also the beetle family Scirtidae has not been found at the wetland since 2004.
+Other taxa showing recent absences in the lake include Ceratopogonidae, Chydoridae, Oligochaeta and Pionidae.
 There was a major shift in the assemblage composition in 2006-2007, with ordination revealing two main groups of annual data; those collected pre 2007, and those collected post 2007 (Figure 8).
-However, recent high water levels and low nutrients appear to shifting the assemblages back towards pre-2007 compositions (see Judd and Horwitz (2019)).
+However, recent high water levels and low nutrients appear to shifting the assemblages back towards pre-2007 compositions (see Judd and Horwitz 2019).